 The Eternals movie will be set after the events of Avengers: Endgame, when "an unexpected tragedy forces them out of the shadows to reunite against mankind’s most ancient enemy, The Deviants."

 A newly released clip from Marvel sees Salma Hayek's character Ajak discuss the characters' thoughts on Thanos wiping out half of the universe's population.

 The Deviants are monstrous in appearance and regularly mutate, making them unpredictable enemies and the powerful arch-nemeses of the Eternals.

-Marvel are keeping characteristically quiet about exactly what Zhao’s movie has in store for fans, but movie buffs will be reassured that the celebrated filmmaker has indeed penned the script herself.
+Marvel is keeping characteristically quiet about exactly what Zhao's movie has in store for fans, but movie buffs will be reassured that the celebrated filmmaker has indeed penned the script herself.